Mexico returns 8 bodies of migrants in Texas truck tragedy - NewsBreak

 Those who died in the truck included people from the states of Guanajuato, Veracruz, Oaxaca, Mexico, Zacatecas, Queretaro, Morelos and Mexico City.

-Migrants from Honduras and Guatemala also were among those who died in the deadliest known smuggling attempt in the United States.
+Migrants from Honduras, Guatemala and El Salvador also were among those who died in the deadliest known smuggling attempt in the United States.

 In 2017, 10 people died after being trapped inside a truck parked at a San Antonio Walmart.
 In 2003, the bodies of 19 migrants were found in a sweltering truck southeast of the city.